20 Common Types of Succulents with Names and Pictures | Succulent Plants

 Haworthia Plants have firm, tough, fleshy leaves, usually dark-green in color while others are softer and contain leaf windows with translucent panels through which sunlight can reach internal photosynthetic tissues.

-Common Haworthia Succulents include Haworthia fasciata (Zebra Plant) which is featured here, Haworthia cooperi (the transparent succulent with fleshy translucent leaves), Haworthia bolusii (Baker Haworthia), Haworthia cymbiformis (Cathedral Window) among others.
+Popular Haworthia succulents include Haworthia fasciata (Zebra Plant) which is featured here, Haworthia cooperi (the transparent succulent with fleshy translucent leaves), Haworthia bolusii (Baker Haworthia), Haworthia cymbiformis (Cathedral Window) among others.

-Haworthia Plants do best in bright light with some direct sunlight and slightly moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
-Read more on how to grow and care for Haworthia Plants.
+Haworthia do best in bright light with 6-8 hours of direct sunlight, average warmth of 18-260C, moderate humidity of 50-55% and slightly moist, rich, well-drained, succulent's soil coupled with monthly feeding during the growing season.

 5. Gasteria Plants